5 Ways Alcohol Affects Your Sleep Cycle

 Regardless of how much you drink, alcohol delays the first REM stage.
 It’s actually alcohol’s most significant effect on the sleep cycle.
 By morning, total REM sleep will be suppressed, creating a negative effect on your brain.8

 If you drink alcohol, do so in moderation.
-Men should have no more than one to two drinks per day, and women should have no more than one.
-Drinking more than this will impact not just your sleep, but your overall health.9
+Men should have no more than 2 drinks per day, and women should have no more than 1.
+Drinking more than this will impact not just your sleep but your overall health.9

 References [ + ]